polcad/e330-ap1/gsm-rtl-survey/README.md

 # Install

+You will need Wireshark, UHD, Gnuradio and gr-gsm (updated version of Airprobe.
+Check here: https://github.com/ptrkrysik/gr-gsm)
 Create a folder gsm-rtl-survey and copy all files to the folder.
 You will also have to clone a git repository of kalibrate-rtl.
 If you don't have a live internet connection you can unzip packed repository kalibrate-rtl.tar.gz that you will find among the files.